Our top pick after the latest update:

 It comes fitted with a built-in GPS, GLONASS, Accelerometer, Altimeter, Compass, Gyroscope, Pulse Oximeter, and a thermometer.
 The battery lasts for up to 6hours with GPS turned on and music playing from your device, which is more than enough time for your entire gym session.
 With regular use, you’ll be getting 7 days + of battery time.
 It tracks your weight sessions like a pro showing your sets and reps.

 As a smartwatch, it doesn’t slouch either.
 You can add your music to the device and leave out your phone entirely.
 It also supports Garmin Pay, sleep tracking, smart notifications, text response, and more.
-It’s frankly one of the best fitness trackers for weightlifting and other gym activities overall.
+It’s frankly one of the best fitness trackers for weightlifting, swimming, crossfit and other sports activities overall.

-If the Garmin Vivoactive is more than you want to spend on a weight lifting fitness tracker, then you’ll be satisfied with the Garmin Instinct Smartwatch/fitness tracker.
+If the Garmin Vivoactive costs more than you want to spend on a weight lifting fitness tracker, then you’ll be satisfied with the Garmin Instinct Smartwatch/fitness tracker.

 While it is geared more towards outdoor sports, it tracks all the same strength training metrics as the Garmin Vivoactive 4.
 It is also more durable and rugged and has a battery that lasts up to 14 days with regular use.

 It is plasticky and very sporty in appearance, and so may not be as versatile as the Vivoactive 4 which has a more mature look with aluminum bezels.